gsdlab/vpdev/README.md

 * the list of projects,
 * the list of features which occur in at least two projects together with their status: `consistent`, `inconsistent`,
 * timeline showing the evolution of all projects and the instances of feature propagations over time (that the feature `matrix` was propagated from the project `ClaferMooVisualizer` to the project `ClaferConfigurator`),
+* unannotated clones discovered automatically, which could be candidates for features,
 * ...

 For example, the dashboard for the project `ClaferIDE` would display